gammonjs/image-gallery/README.md

 -   Store href to files in Postgres
 -   Pagination (client and server) with offset, limit and name query params
 -   i18n translations which are just a little trikier in server side rendoring with things like input place holders
+-   no data indicator on gallery picture panel when no images are loaded
+-   error handling (front and back end)

 ## Configuration (env varables or the .env file)